Welcome to "Herstories": A YPAR Study

 Data Collection and Analysis

-Pre and post research surveys, as well as narratives and topic expressions captured in workshop sessions
+Pre and post research surveys, as well as stories and thoughts captured in workshop sessions

 Co-Researcher Workshops

-A series of four engaging workshops with girls to connect, to co-create awareness and to take collective action
+A series of five engaging workshops with girls to connect, to co-create awareness of sexism, and to take collective action

 Research Presentation